 - Deeper synergies of layers / domains:

-- Co-evolutionary synergies for transformation, with ‘3.0’ systems of ‘collective intelligence’
+- Co-evolutionary synergies for transformation, towards a ‘3.0’ level of ‘collective intelligence’

 What are the results